pierrejay/esp32-tailbridge/README.md

   - Each namespace adds minimal overhead
   - Main limitation is typically network bandwidth, not CPU or memory

-## Security Considerations

-- Keep all WireGuard private keys secure
-- Use unique Tailscale authorization keys for each namespace
-- Configure firewall rules to only expose the necessary WireGuard port
-- Consider using pre-shared keys for additional WireGuard security

 ## Troubleshooting

 ### Common Issues